Nir-002/ReactNextJSApp/README.md

 # ReactNextJSApp
-An app using Next.JS backend and React.JS
+An app built with ReactJS and NextJS